Hacker0x01/docs.hackerone.com/docs/programs/overview.md

 * HackerOne Bounty

 ### HackerOne Response
-Organizations receive vulnerability reports discovered by third-party hackers, free of charge.
-Security reports are ensured to end up in front of infosec professionals while minimizing the chances that vulnerabilities are disclosed through unsuitable channels like social media.
+Establish an ISO 29147 compliant disclosure policy to safely receive and act on vulnerabilities discovered by external third-parties.
+This welcomes a "See Something, Say Something" process that helps ensure that security reports end up with your security team instead of unreliable channels like social media.

 ![overview-2](./images/overview-2.png)